Consensys/quorum-azure/README.md

 3. Use the [Usage](#usage) section

 #### Helm Charts:
 The dev charts are aimed at getting you up and running so you can experiment with the client and functionality of the tools, contracts etc. They embed node keys etc as secrets so that these are visible to you during development and you can learn about discovery and permissions.
-The prod charts will utilize all the built in Azure functionality and recommended best practices such as identities, secrets stored in keyvault with limited access etc
+The prod charts use permissions and utilize all the built in Azure functionality and recommended best practices such as identities, secrets stored in keyvault with limited access etc

 #### Warning: